The Best Used SUVs in Canada Under $10,000

 Hyundai Tucson

 If you want a compact SUV that’s likely to be a little newer than a Honda CR-V or a Toyota RAV4 you can get at this price, check out the Hyundai Tucson as an alternative.
 Past generations of the Tucson were on the smaller end of the compact spectrum, so that’s important to keep in mind if you expect to have a packed vehicle fairly often.
 But as a nameplate, it has a good reputation for reliability, and its tendency to fly below the radar means there are some deals out there to be scored.
-Our research on the CarGurus.ca used vehicle listings in October 2023 turned up multiple examples of 10- to 12-year-old Tucsons with roughly 170,000 kilometres on the odometer being offered below our $10,000 price point.
+Our research on the CarGurus.ca used vehicle listings turned up multiple examples of 10- to 12-year-old Tucsons, many with less than 170,000 kilometres on the odometer, being offered below our $10,000 price point.

 2009 INFINITI EX35 Preview summaryImage